HIPS/pgmult/README.md

 implementation.

-The essence of the CTM is to replace the Dirichlet prior for `theta`, the array of topic proportions with one row per document, with a Gaussian `psi` fed through a kind of logistic map:
+The essence of the CTM is to replace the Dirichlet prior for `theta`, the array of topic proportions with one row per document, with a Gaussian-distributed `psi` fed through a kind of logistic map:
 ```python
 class StickbreakingCorrelatedLDA(_LDABase):
     # def __init__(...):